Scribd: Audiobooks

 In November 2014, Scribd added audiobooks to its subscription library.
 Wired noted that this was the first subscription service to offer unlimited access to audiobooks, and "it represents a much larger shift in the way digital content is consumed over the net."
 In April 2015, the company expanded its audiobook catalog in a deal with Penguin Random House.
 This added 9,000 audiobooks to its platform including titles from authors like Lena Dunham, John Grisham, Gillian Flynn, and George R.R.
 Martin.

 Comics

 In February 2015, Scribd introduced comics to its subscription service.
 The company added 10,000 comics and graphic novels from publishers including Marvel, Archie, Boom!
 Studios, Dynamite, IDW, and Valiant.
 These included series such as Guardians of the Galaxy, Daredevil, X-O Manowar, and The Avengers.
 However, in December 2016, comics were eliminated from the service due to low demand.

 Unbundling (2023 - present)

 In November 2023, Scribd unbundled from one single product into three distinct ones: Everand, Scribd, and Slideshare.
 Everand was launched as a new subscription-based service, focused solely on a customer looking for entertainment in the form of books, magazines, podcasts and more.

+Social reading app for book club communities (2025)

+In 2025, Scribd acquired Fable, and all Fable employees became Scribd employees.

+Fable is a platform for online book clubs ("social reading" communities) launched in 2021 by Padmasree Warrior.

+At the time of the acquisition, Fable hosted more than 100,000 book clubs on its app.